santhosh-tekuri/picker.nvim/README.md

 ### 3. boolean mods:
 - their search target is a boolean value
 - the mod starts with capital letter
+- they do not accept any search term
 - they are standalone mods i.e they don't accept search term
   - for example: just simply type `%E` to filter errors